Unleash/unleash/website/docs/topics/concepts/what-is-a-feature-flag.md

 A feature flag is a software engineering technique that turns features or functionality on or off without modifying the source code or requiring a redeploy.
 It’s also referred to as feature toggles, switches, flippers, or bits.

-Feature flags enable you to release and test new features by making them available to a specific group of users, or no users at all, with the power to immediately turn it off without any risk to the rest of your application.
+Feature flags enable you to release and test new features by making them available to a specific group of users, or no users at all, with the power to immediately turn them off without any risk to the rest of your application.

 The control that feature flags allow means that they’re already becoming a popular superpower in feature lifecycle management.
 Combined with feature management platforms and processes, they can enable a cultural shift within organizations towards more agile and experimental development and ways of serving users.